koraytugay/webpack-hangman/README.md

   "prod": "webpack --mode production"
 },
 ```
+- Now you need to run `npm run dev` or `npm run prod` to generate the bundle
   - Note one can simply run `npx webpack` as well and the bundle operation will work
-- Now you can open `index.html`
+- Once the bundle is generated, open `index.html`

 Previously simply opening the `index.html` was not working since the script was of type module.
 It is not the case anymore.